LinusMuema/crs-mobile/README.md

 * **[HiveService]():** this class is used to access Hive's capabilities.
 It has two methods for reading and writing to Hive.
 It also registers adapters for our custom classes.
 *

+### Environment
+The application uses cloudinary and Google maps so you know there are API keys involved.
+In as much as I'm a generous person, there are some API keys I can't share.
+Get your own because these strings cost money lol 😂.
+* **Google maps**: Set the Google maps API key in the `google.maps.key` field in the local.properties file.
+* **Cloudinary**: Then create a `secrets.dart` file and add an abstract class of the same name in the file.
+Add the cloudinary api key in the `CLOUDINARY_API` variable and the api secret in the `CLOUDINARY_SECRET` variable.

+With those two, you are good to go.

 ### Themes
 Colors: